vitorjaguat/react-notes/README.md

   logout: () => {},
 });

-//helper function to set duration of storage of token in localStorage: const calculateRemainingTime = (expirationTime) => {
+const calculateRemainingTime = (expirationTime) => {
   const currentTime = new Date().getTime(); //get the current timestamp in miliseconds const adjustedExpTime = new Date(expirationTime).getTime(); //convert expirationTime to miliseconds